pengkobe/blog/README.md

 # [yipeng.info](https://yipeng.info)

-> a light weight blog based on nodejs&&mongodb. this blog mainly built for myself. if you curious about how to build this. you can go there: https://github.com/nswbmw/N-blog.git
+> A light weight blog based on nodejs&&mongodb. this blog mainly built for myself. if you curious about how to build this. you can go there: https://github.com/nswbmw/N-blog.git

 ## Dependency

-* node
-* mongodb
-* redis(todo)
+* Mongodb

 ## Feature

-this project use these frameworks or middlewares you may concern:
+this project use these frameworks or middlewares:

-1. express
+1. Express
-2. ejs
+2. EJS
-3. multer
+3. Multer

-how it looks? just click:  https://yipeng.info
+how it looks? here to see:  https://yipeng.info

-## Structure
+## Code Structure

 ```
 my_blog/
 ├── app.js (for Express)
 ├── server
 │   ├── model
 │   ├── route
 │   ├── view
 │   ├── settings.js
 │   └── www
 ├── public
 │   ├── common
 │   │   ├── css